dhanrajdadhich78/eth-launch-kit/README.md

 ## Introduction

 Ethereum (0x) relayer for your community token which seemlessly create a marketplace (in-game) for digital assets.
-This also support the trading of any ERC-20 or ERC-721 asset
+This also support the trading of any ERC-20 or ERC-721 assets.

 ## Multi Script Development